-- 4-6 Vitamin E capsules or 3 tablespoons of either aloe vera juice, mineral oil, or olive oil (to help the fly spray stick to the skin)
+- 4-6 capsules Vitamin E or 3 tablespoons of either aloe Vera juice, mineral oil, or olive oil

-I have always used tea tree oil in home remedies for our family, dometic pets, and livestock without any problem, but I do reduce the amount of any essential oil used when it will be applied to young children and animals – especially tea tree oil.
+I have always used tea tree oil around the house, on pets, and livestock without any problem, but I do reduce the amount of any essential oil used when it will be applied to young children and animals – especially tea tree oil.

 Puppies, kittens, rabbits, cats, small dog breeds, and chickens, are more susceptible to the tea tree oil exposure than larger animals.

 This fly spray recipe is designed for application mostly to ground areas, or on the skin of adults and large livestock.
 It has a high essential oil content that should be reduced by half when spraying on children age four and older and medium livestock.

 I do not recommend using this high of a concentration of essential oils on your children and either small or young animals.
 This fly spray recipe is more expensive to make because of the amount of essential oils used.
 A half a gallon can cost around $5 to make.